samplchallenges/SAMPL-containers/tutorials/WritingFailsafeContainers.md

 * An informative discussion of how `shell=True` works can be found [here](https://discuss.dizzycoding.com/actual-meaning-of-shelltrue-in-subprocess/)

 ## Error catching:
-If you know / suspect your program will raise errors, it is best to use [`try` and `except`](https://docs.python.org/3/tutorial/errors.html#handling-exceptions) blocks to allow your program to fail on inputs gracefully.
+If you know / suspect your program will raise errors, it is best to use [`try` and `except` and `finally`](https://docs.python.org/3/tutorial/errors.html#handling-exceptions) blocks to allow your program to fail on inputs gracefully.
 * For example, if I used `subprocess.run(['run','long','program'], timeout=60*10)` I would expect a `subprocess.TimeoutExpired` Exception if my program surpassed 10 minutes (or 60 * 10 seconds)
    * To handle this I would write the following code:
       ```